jvick1/Intro_to_SOL/new-token/ReadMe.md

-# PROJECT #2: CREATE & MINT YOUR OWN TOKEN
+# PROJECT #2: CREATE & MINT YOUR OWN TOKEN CLI

 If you are following along you should already have Solana installed.
 First, do a `cd ..` just to make sure you are no longer in the `airdrop-project`.